CarstenFrommhold/euro2020guesser/README.md

 One needs to update the matches excel under data/input and run main.py.

-## Guesser
+## Guessers

-The Age-guesser bets 1-0, resp.
+"It's all about experience": The Age-guesser bets 1-0, resp.
 2-1 for the team which has the higher mean age.
-"It's all about experience", so one could also name it the Oliver-Kahn guesser.

 The Ranking-guesser bets 1-0 resp.
 2-1 for the team with the higher points regarding the fifa world ranking, last updated on the 27th of May 2021.

 ## Betting points

+The points are calculated as follows:

-The scoring is based on the "classic" Kicktipp scoring system.
-4 points for a correct result, 3 points for the correct goal difference, 2 points for the correct tendency.
+* 4 points for a correct result
+* 3 points for the correct goal difference
+* 2 points for the correct tendency

 ## Data